jruby/jruby-visualizer/README.md

 # jruby-visualizer
-The ```jruby-visualizer``` gem takes as input Ruby code and visualizes artifacts of JRuby's compiler/interpreter tool chain.
+The ```jruby_visualizer``` gem takes as input Ruby code and visualizes artifacts of JRuby's compiler/interpreter tool chain.
 This includes
  * the Abstract Syntax Tree (AST)
  * the Intermediate Representation (IR)